W0853062/GammaWear/README.txt

 0325- Shared what we understood from what we read individually

-0332- Brainstorming on ¡°COMPANY NAME¡±.
+0332- Brainstorming on Â¡Â°COMPANY NAMEÂ¡Â±.
 First task

 0338- Came about with the name Gamma Wears, we concluded with that and moving forward.
 We need a scope,

 Color
 Material
-Sex available¡ª males/ Female
+Sex availableÂ¡Âª males/ Female
-Categories¡ª kids/adult
+CategoriesÂ¡Âª kids/adult
 Size- large/small
 Texture- thick/light